-The first volunteer, chef to the Stars and producer of action-figure pron Will Edgecomb, offered the following two words.
-There are three other sets of words that will form what I’ve bombastically decided to call Two Words (a game) – The Twitter Edition! fireworks
+The first volunteer, chef to the Stars and producer of action-figure pron Nat Edgecomb, offered the following two words.
+There are three other sets of words that will form what I’ve bombastically decided to call Two Words (a game) – The Twitter Edition!

 He lay on her chest, all two inches of him; curled into himself like a baby, his face nuzzling into the thickness of her skin.
 Her left hand was a canopy over him, a protective shield against the hooting permeating the room from the tree outside her room, where owls had perched and held conference every night for the past week.
 He stirred, and lifted his little head towards her.
 She felt it bump the pad of her palm, and looked over at him, even though she could not make out his face in the cavernous protection of her hand.
 She did hear his voice.

 “Can’t you just go out and grow a bit?
 Scare them away?”

 “I’m not going to grow in the middle of the night, in my neighborhood, just to quieten a few owls chattering away.”